This recipe is a bit deceiving. It isn’t entirely made of cheesecake.

 Cover the cake lightly (or else the cake crumbs on the side will dry out) and refrigerate until ready to serve.
 The cake can be made up to two days in advance and chilled until serving.

-This cake can be assembled start to finish and refrigerated, well-covered, for up to two days before serving.
+Make Ahead: this cake can be assembled start to finish and refrigerated, well-covered, for up to two days before serving.
 If you don't have time to make it all at once, the cheesecake layer can be baked, cooled and frozen up to several weeks in advance.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.